Yijiki/Cybersecurity-Lab-Firewall/README.md

 - Deployed and configured a firewall integrating key security components like an IDS/IPS, content filtering and NGFW features.

-- Designed and built a high availability infrastructure utilizing CARP/pfSync for firewall clustering and Multi-WAN failover / load balancing for consistent connectivity.
+- Designed and built a high availability infrastructure utilizing CARP/pfSync for firewall clustering and multi-WAN failover/load balancing for consistent connectivity.

 - Enhanced ability to define, implement and test complex firewall rule sets and NAT policies.